h2oai/wave/README.md

 ## Migration Guide

+Before you begin, it is highly recommended that you [download](https://github.com/h2oai/telesync/releases) a release and run the interactive `tour.py` that ships with the release to get a feel for what Telesync programs look like in practice.

 ### What has changed?

 From an app-development perspective, the most important change is that Telesync is more of a library rather than a framework.